Vishal-V/100-Days-of-ML-Code/README.md

 - Stemming using NLTK(Natural Language Toolkit)
 - Completed the lesson on text learning
 - Completed implementing the string processing techniques in the dataset (17578 emails)

+### Day 11 (19-09-18) Feature Selection and Dimensionality Reduction(PCA)
+- Completed the lesson on feature selection
+- Implemented Lasso regression to understand regularization
+- Started the lesson on dimensionality reduction